aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 The assets in the *publish* folder are deployed to the web server.
 Deployment might be a manual or automated process depending on the development tools in use.

+## Configure the Linker

+Blazor performs Intermediate Language (IL) linking on each build to remove unnecessary IL from the output assemblies.
+You can control assembly linking on build.
+For more information, see <xref:client-side/blazor/host-and-deploy/configure-linker>.

 ## Rewrite URLs for correct routing

 Routing requests for page components in a client-side app isn't as simple as routing requests to a server-side, hosted app.
 Consider a client-side app with two pages: